 Offers access to most of the Elsevier Journal collection covering the sciences, business, child development, computer science, clinical research, economics, history, hospitality, industrial technology, library and information science, physical education and health, psychology, social work, sociology, and tourism.[Details]

-SciFinder is the premiere reference tool for research in chemistry.
-SciFinder can be searched by research topic, substance identifier, chemical structure, chemical reaction, and/or author's name.
-SciFinder provides an interface for searching six integrated bibliographic, substance, and reaction databases.
+SciFinder-n is a new generation of SciFinder.
+It is the premiere reference tool for research in chemistry.
+SciFinder-n can be searched by research topic, substance identifier, chemical structure, chemical reaction, and/or author's name.
+SciFinder-n provides an interface for searching six integrated bibliographic, substance, and reaction databases.
 In addition to chemistry and biochemistry, it includes coverage in the areas of agricultural sciences, biology and life sciences, engineering sciences, food sciences, geological sciences, material sciences, medical sciences, physics, and polymer science.
 Find registration information under details.[Details]

 Delivers the pros and cons on today’s complex social issues.
 Critical current issues and enduring social issues are covered through full-text articles, multimedia, primary sources, government documents and reference material from over 1,800 national and international sources.
 All publications and are hand indexed to subject headings.[Details]

 Small Business Collection is updated daily and provides insights, tips, strategies, and success stories.
 Users find more than 500 subject-appropriate, active, full-text periodicals, including: Beverage Industry, Black Enterprise, Economist, Entrepreneurship: Theory and Practice, HR Magazine, Real Estate Weekly, Restaurant Business, Tea & Coffee Trade Journal, and more.[Details]